yaaminiv/yaaminiv.github.io/_posts/2017-01-28-Mass-Spec-Updates.md

 ![finalcurrentsample](https://raw.githubusercontent.com/RobertsLab/project-oyster-oa/master/images/massspecupdatejan28/finalcurrentsample.JPG)

 The current blank also seemed like it would follow the pattern of previous blanks, so all is good!
-Tomorrow morning, Laura and I are goin to add more ACN tobe blank tube just in case.
+Tomorrow morning, Laura and I are going to add more ACN to the blank tube just in case.